Part Two: Lizardmen Versus Vampire Counts

 In my opinion the only way a Saurus character can be a serious threat to a vampire is to ride a Carnosaur.
 At S7 with d3 wounds, the Carnosaur need not hit very often to ruin a vampire’s day (or a Terrorgheist, or Black Coach, you get the idea).
 In the new book both Oldbloods and Scar Veterans can ride Carnosaurs.
 Carnosaurs should be your number one priority to hit with screams and Death spells.

 : Skink Chiefs are cheaper now then they used to be so you might see them used as cheap delivery systems for magic weapons.
 They only have T3 and their non-magical armor options are pretty weak so they shouldn’t be a serious threat to VC armies outside of games less than 1000 points.
+At low levels, a Skink Chief can tear up light ethereal units such as hex wraiths or assassinate Necromancer generals.

 : Nowadays Skink Priest can take Heavens OR Beasts.
 That’s very exciting for we LM